pure-fish/pure/README.md

 ## Features

+* Fully customizable
 * Display current directory tail
 * Display Git branch name
 * Display whether or not the working copy is dirty
-* Display an up arrow if there are stuff to be pushed
+* Display ⇡ if there are stuff to be pushed
-* Display an down arrow if there are stuff to be pulled
+* Display ⇣ if there are stuff to be pulled
 * Display prompt symbol in red if previous command has failed
 * Display the current folder and command when a process is running
 * Display username and host when in an SSH session